-RECs are another great way for you to enjoy the financial benefits of the solar energy generated by your system.
+RECs are another great way for you to enjoy the financial benefits of the solar energy generated by your system in Singapore.
 RECs are tradable renewable energy attributes that represent the amount of electricity generated by your solar setup.
 One REC is equivalent to 1MWh of electricity produced by your solar panels.

 A typical 10kWp residential solar system will generate 12.5MWh of clean electricity in a year, which equates to 12.5 RECs.
 While the prices of RECs fluctuate, RECs may be able to fetch up to $30 in the market which means an extra $375 in financial benefits from your solar every year.

 Unfortunately, selling RECs at this point may be a bit complicated as the REC market is not yet matured.
 To start selling RECs, property owners will first have to register their solar installation as a recognised solar generation source.
 Thereafter, a manual application will be required to report the solar energy generated and issue the certificates on a periodic basis.
 Interested to explore this option?
 Visit SP Group or local startup, T-RECs.ai, to find out more.

 Incur no upfront costs.
 Installing solar panels in Singapore has never been more affordable, and with newly launched solar loans you won’t even need to bear any initial costs.
 There are currently two solar loan options in Singapore with more likely to come in the future.